mailjet/api-documentation/guides/_filtering-resources.md

 ```

 You can sort a GET query by specifying a property name as the value of the 'Sort' filter.
 The default sorting is ascending.
-When a property name is postfixed with <code>+DESC</code> , the sort order is descending.
+When a property name is postfixed with <code>DESC</code> (ie <code>property_name DESC</code>, seperated by a space) , the sort order is descending.

-Please note that the <code>Sort</code> filter does not work with all properties and that the <code>+DESC</code> is not available for all properties.
+Please note that the <code>Sort</code> filter does not work with all properties and that the <code> DESC</code> is not available for all properties.

 <div></div>
 ```php